-- 111. The plaintiff's counsel later conceded in court that none of the information in the document Northwell provided to AII is HIPAA protected and therefore no HIPAA-protected information was at risk of disclosure.
+- The plaintiff's counsel later conceded in court that none of the information in the document Northwell provided to AII is HIPAA protected and therefore no HIPAA-protected information was at risk of disclosure.
 Ex.
 B, Bell Opinion at 36.
-AII had in any event provided Northwell with a HIPAA authorization form signed by the plaintiff.
+All had in any event provided Northwell with a HIPAA authorization form signed by the plaintiff.
 Ex.
-B, Bell Opinion at 5. - 112.
-In ruling on the plaintiff's motion for a protective order, the magistrate judge held that the Northwell document could be used in Ms. Bell's case, but that it, and the information therein confirming Ms. Bell was one of the 33 individuals the Article studied, was "confidential and limited solely to this case."
+B, Bell Opinion at 5. - 111.
+In ruling on the plaintiff's motion for a protective order, the magistrate judge held that the Northwell document could be used in Ms. Bell's case, but that it, and the information therein confirming that Ms. Bell was one of the 33 individuals the Article studied, was "confidential and limited solely to this case."
 The magistrate judge explicitly stated that this limited protective order could potentially be reconsidered as the case progressed.
 Ex.
+B, Bell Opinion at 6.

+- 112. In response, Northwell filed a Motion to Intervene and Extend Protective Order and sought to prevent defense counsel from questioning Dr. Moline about any link between Ms. Bell and the Article.
+Ex.
 B, Bell Opinion at 6. - 113.
-In response, Northwell filed a Motion to Intervene and Extend Protective Order and sought to prevent defense counsel from questioning Dr. Moline about any link between Ms. Bell and the Article.
-Ex.
-B, Bell Opinion at 6. - 114.
 Before Northwell's motion was adjudicated, the plaintiff essentially withdrew Dr. Moline as an expert by not offering her deposition by the court-ordered deadline.
 Accordingly, in February 2021, the magistrate judge denied Northwell's intervention motion as procedurally moot and untimely, as well as substantively meritless.
 Ex.
-B, Bell Opinion at 6.

-- 115. A few months later, AII filed a motion requesting that the court vacate the magistrate judge's protective order so that the information that it had learned could be used in defending other cases.
+B, Bell Opinion at 6. - 114.
+A few months later, AII filed a motion requesting that the court vacate the magistrate judge's protective order so that the information that it had learned could be used in defending other cases.
 Ex.
-B, Bell Opinion at 6-8. - 116.
+B, Bell Opinion at 6-8. - 115.
 The Bell court did in fact vacate the earlier protective order-allowing the Northwell document to be used in other cases-and unsealed numerous items on the docket.
 Ex.
-B, Bell Opinion at 36-40. - should be made publicly available.
+B, Bell Opinion at 36-40. - in Bell should be made publicly available.
 The court began by observing the impact of the revelations on the Article's credibility: "Ms. Bell's employment history, as well as her belief that she may have been exposed to asbestos during her textile employment, undermines the weight of Dr. Moline's finding that each of the '33 cases ... had no known exposure to asbestos other than prolonged use of talcum powder."
 Ex.
-B, Bell Opinion at 16.23 - agency that she did have another known asbestos exposure, at least one known to the study participant.
+B, Bell Opinion at 16.21

+- 117. The court went on: "The fact is that at least one study participant reported to a state agency that she did have another known asbestos exposure, at least one known to the study participant.
 Given the groundbreaking nature of the article and its express premise that all individuals studied had no known alternative asbestos exposures, the fact that one of the individuals claimed otherwise has direct bearing on the study's credibility.
 This court expressed concern about this seeming contradiction before and does so again."
+Ex.
+B, Bell Opinion at 17. - 118.
+The court stated that its "concern is magnified considering the influence the article has had on cosmetic talc litigation nationwide."
+Ex.
+B, Bell Opinion at 17. - 119.
+The court pointed to the fact that "Dr. Moline gave testimony discussing her article in a California state court cosmetic talc trial" and that "plaintiff's counsel relied on Dr. Moline's article in his closing argument to connect cosmetic talc exposure to asbestos."
 Ex.
 B, Bell Opinion at 17.